Thomas Graham (chemist): Life

-Graham was born in Glasgow, and educated at the High School of Glasgow.
+Graham was born in Glasgow, Scotland and was educated at the High School of Glasgow.
 Graham's father was a successful textile manufacturer, and wanted his son to enter into the Church of Scotland.
 Instead, defying his father's wishes, Graham became a student at the University of Glasgow in 1819.
 There he developed a strong interest in chemistry, studying under Professor Thomas Thomson, who was impressed and influenced by the young man.
-He left the University after receiving his MA in 1824.
+He left the university after receiving his MA in 1824.

 He later studied medicine at the University of Edinburgh and then briefly taught chemistry at the Glasgow University Portland Street Medical School.
-In 1828 he was elected an Honorary Fellow of the Royal Society of Edinburgh, his proposer was Edward Turner.
+In 1828 he was elected a Fellow of the Royal Society of Edinburgh, his proposer was Edward Turner.
 He won the Society's Keith Medal for the period 1831–33.

 in 1830 he was appointed to be the first professor of chemistry at the Anderson's Medical School, a post later named the Freeland Chair of Chemistry.
 He also delivered lectures to the Glasgow Mechanics' Institution before moving to take up a professorship at the University of London, where Graham founded the Chemical Society of London in 1841.
 In 1866, he was elected a foreign member of the Royal Swedish Academy of Sciences.

 His final position was the Master of the Mint, where he stayed from 1855 until his death.
 He was the last person to hold that position: afterwards the post was amalgamated into the Chancellor of the Exchequer while all the actual responsibilities were transferred to the Deputy Master.

 He died in Gordon Square in London but his body was returned to Glasgow for burial in the family plot at Glasgow Cathedral.